Itzpushkar/JS-Projects/Card Slider/ReadMe.md

 <h2>Tech Stack</h2>
 <b>Frontend:</b><br>
-HTML: For structuring the card layout and content.<br>
+HTML: For structuring the card layout and content.<br><br>
-CSS: For styling and creating the card's appearance, including the responsiveness and animations.<br>
+CSS: For styling and creating the card's appearance, including the responsiveness and animations.<br><br>
-JavaScript: For handling the functionality of the swiper and dynamic behaviors like next/previous navigation.<br>
+JavaScript: For handling the functionality of the swiper and dynamic behaviors like next/previous navigation.<br><br>
 Swiper.js: A powerful slider library to create responsive and interactive card sliders.

 <h2>File Descriptions</h2>